eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-tx-target-node-directory-proposal/README.md

 ## Approach

-The user is able to obtain the Connectors' URL's (through the Discovery Service, as an example) and store them in the new service through its API.
-The API will allow to save a list of Connectors' URL's in bulk and the service is responsible to store that (in memory or in database).
+The user is able to obtain the Connectors' URL's through the Discovery Service and store them in the new extension through its API.
+The API will allow to save a list of BPNLs (and Connectors' URL's if desired) and the `DiscoveryServiceRetrieverExtension` is responsible to retrieve the data and store it (in memory or in a database).
 These can later be retrieved and crawled by the Federated Catalog.
 This solution improves on the default one of having the data in a static file since a dynamic approach would avoid downtime when a change is required.

-Finally, considering service deployment, a new chart can be created just for this new service (similar to the existing ones), being its usage only decided by the member.
-As so, a Dockerfile should exist to ease this approach (giving the user option of running it in a container or run a simple `jar`).

-Limitations of this solution are that each partner must have the Connectors' URL's beforehand and deal with the overhead of a new service, specially one with a persistence store.
+Some imitations of this solution are:
+- Each partner must have the BPNL beforehand.
+If a new Partner registers and an existing partner would want their catalog, the BPNL or Connectors' URL's of the new partner must be obtain first;
+- Deal with the overhead an additional persistence store.
+- The usage of the Discovery Service requires a technical user account to access it (must be requested).